Yandex Cloud

 To use a public IP address, also assign the vpc.publicAdmin role.

-This happens when a namespace has stuck resources that cannot be deleted by the namespace controller.
+This issue occurs when your namespace contains stuck resources that the namespace controller cannot delete.

-To fix the issue, delete the stuck resources manually.
+To fix it, delete the stuck resources manually.

 CLI